Vaginal Complaints

 How do I recognize vaginal dryness?

-The diagnosis is made by the gynecologist.
-Other illnesses that cause similar symptoms must be definitely ruled out.
+The diagnosis is made by a gynecologist.
+Other diseases that cause similar symptoms must be definitely ruled out.
 These include fungal infections and various sexually transmitted diseases, such as chlamydia infection or trichomoniasis.

-Depending on the cause, hormones, moisturizers, and agents to strengthen the vaginal environment are used for treatment.
-Also, CANNEFF VAG SUP suppositories are an effective treatment for vaginal dryness, vaginal complaints, and pain during intercourse.
+Depending on the cause, treatment may include hormones, moisturizers, and agents to strengthen the vaginal environment.
+CANNEFF VAG SUP suppositories are also an effective treatment for vaginal dryness, vaginal discomfort, and pain during intercourse.

-The pH value of the vagina changes to a less acidic range of 6.0 to 8.0, and there is a change in the vaginal flora towards more coliform bacteria.
-Together with other wasting developments, the changed pH value combined with reduced regenerative ability is responsible for increased susceptibility and frequency of infections and injuries.
-Furthermore, bleeding and pain during intercourse (dyspareunia) occur.
+The vaginal pH shifts to a less acidic range of 6.0 to 8.0, and the vaginal flora changes toward more coliform bacteria.
+Together with other atrophic changes, the altered pH combined with reduced regenerative capacity leads to increased susceptibility and frequency of infections and injuries.
+Additionally, bleeding and pain during intercourse (dyspareunia) occur.

 Quellenverzeichnis anzeigen